Tech for good: Filling in the government’s gaps

 Housing and utilities

-Tiffani Ashley Bell’s Y-Combinator-funded project known as The Human Utility, which helps low income homes in Detroit and Baltimore pay their water bills.
-On stage, she spoke about how she hopes that the data that the Human Utility collects is the key to systemic change around water affordability and her project’s long term goals.
+Tiffani Ashley Bell’s Y Combinator-funded project, known as The Human Utility, helps low-income households in Detroit and Baltimore pay their water bills.
+Onstage, she spoke about how she hopes that the data that The Human Utility collects is the key to systemic change around water affordability and her project’s long-term goals.

 “The goal is not just to keep paying water bills actually,” Bell said.
 “I think also that governments need to better understand what problems they’re causing.
 There needs to be some national law around water affordability.
 We have millions of lines of billing data from Detroit for example.
 I want to really try to use that kind of information to try to influence policy.”